 You will not get a 1099 if the money you receive from your legal settlement—such as for physical injuries—is tax-free.

 Our experienced tax attorneys can ease your concern about the taxes related to your settlement.

-Contact the Schmidt & Clark law firm for a free legal consultation session with our team of the best personal injury lawyers.
+Contact the Schmidt & Clark, LLP law firm for a free legal consultation session with our team of the best personal injury lawyers.
 They will provide you with a free case evaluation and establish a solid attorney-client relationship to help you with what you need.